MarkLogic Node.js API -- Working with Binary Documents

 });

-This would then return exactly the amount of bytes that we have asked for.
+This returns exactly the bytes we asked for.

 Handling ranges from the browser

-Now comes the tricky bit.
-How can we dynamically populate the range array displayed in the previous example?
-We basically need to check for the existence of the Content-Range header and if it exists we need to get the start and end bytes sent via that header and pass that onto the range array.
+Here’s the tricky part.
+How do we dynamically populate the range array from the previous example?
+We need to check for the Content-Range header, extract the start and end bytes, and pass them into the range array.

 db.documents